 9. Money Rose Tattoo

-Symbolizing power and new beginnings money rose tattoos are filled with meaning.
-The petals resembling banknotes are an exciting and striking combination, that is sure to attract attention.
+Symbolizing power and new beginnings, roses with a money tattoo are filled with meaning.
+The petals resembling banknotes are an exciting and striking combination that will attract attention.
 Pairing two of the world’s strongest influences together is a beautiful concept for a piece of ink.

 10. American Traditional Rose Tattoo

-There’s nothing like a traditional rose tattoo.
+There’s nothing like an American traditional tattoo.
 This has been a popular option since the ’30s and often resembles a sailor-esque design.
 This ink looks best without a stem or thorns and represents love, strength, and hope.
 Opt for this fantastic piece if you’re after a blast from the past!

 11. Compass Rose Tattoo

-Dedicated as a symbol of who we are inside, the compass and rose tattoo helps point us in the right direction.
+Dedicated as a symbol of who we are inside, the rose and compass tattoo help point us in the right direction.
 Letting your heart guide the actions in your life, this ink resembles good fortune and hope.
 With so much meaning behind this design, how could you pass it up?

 12. Rose Outline Tattoo

 Sometimes the most simple tattoos have the most significant impact.
-A rose tattoo that consists of an outline is a beautiful and delicate option for those who aren’t into colored ink.
+A rose tattoo with an outline is a beautiful and delicate option for those who aren’t into colored ink.
 Line art is a lovely concept that doesn’t fade as fast with time.
-It also allows you to fill it in with various shades if you wish, later on.
+It also allows you to fill it in with various shades if you wish.

 13. Rose Tattoo With Name

-Make a memory last forever by dedicating your rose tattoo to a loved one.
-Incorporate someone’s name into the stem of the flower, creating an enduring commitment to someone important to you.
+Make a memory last forever by dedicating your rose and a name tattoo.
+Incorporate someone’s name into the flower’s stem, creating an enduring commitment to someone important to you.
 The combined symbol of affection and resilience acts together and creates a piece of art worth showing off.